cyberrumor/ammo/README.md

 - Note that the `{de}activate (mod|plugin)` command supports `all` in place of `<index>`.
   This will activate or deactivate all mods or plugins that are visible.
 Combine this with the `find` command to quickly organize groups of components with related names.
-  You can leverage this to automatically sort your plugins to the same order as your mod list:

-    ```sh
-    deactivate mod all
-    # sort your mods with the move command
-    activate mod all
-    activate plugin all
-    commit
-    ```

 - The `find` command accepts a special `fomods` argument that will filter by fomods.